Commercial Property Tree Safety: How to Spot a Hazard Before It Falls

 The tiny drilling hole heals itself, and doesn’t damage the tree.

 If a tree is beyond saving and has to be removed, Level Green calls on a professional tree removal service for the job.
-While we're experts at keeping trees healthy and pruning out frail branches before they become a hazard, we leave the big tree removal projects to the pros with the right expertise and equipment.
+While we're experts at keeping trees healthy and pruning out frail branches before they become a hazard, we leave the big tree removal projects to the pros with the right expertise and equipment to help ensure your commercial landscape safety.

 Treat Your Trees Right